ashleykleynhans/flexclub/README.md

         docker-compose exec app php artisan migrate

+9. Seed the databasse

+        docker-compose exec app php artisan db:seed

-9. The App listens for incoming connections at http://127.0.0.1 (on port 80, assuming that port 80 is not already in use)
+10. The App listens for incoming connections at http://127.0.0.1 (on port 80, assuming that port 80 is not already in use)

 ## Importing the data from the EventBrite API